Russian Hacking Group Evil Corp. Charged By Federal Prosecutors In Alleged Bank Fraud

 In a separate criminal complaint also unsealed on Thursday in Nebraska, Yakubets, who goes by the moniker "aqua," was additionally charged with conspiracy to participate in racketeering activity and computer fraud and theft charges for stealing from banks and small businesses in Nebraska.

-Two Ukrainian associates of "aqua" were extradited from the United Kingdom to the U.S. and given prison sentenced after pleading guilty to being part of a hacking scheme in 2015.
+Two Ukrainian associates of "aqua" were extradited from the United Kingdom to the U.S. and given prison sentences after pleading guilty to being part of a hacking scheme in 2015.

 Treasury officials said they have freezed the assets of 17 associates of Evil Corp.
 The actions were taken in conjunction with law enforcement officials in the U.K.